 Small and Sweet Banquette Seating

-Banquette seating can be created in a nice cosy corner or along a wall with a nice window, or even integrally designed into the back of an island.
-Comfort is a must, so by using upholstered built-in bench seats will not only provide the comfort of restaurant seating but will also be a great space saver along with providing hidden storage space.
-Adding a few scatter cushions to your kitchen banquette will make it extra comfy as well as adding a splash of colour.
+Banquette seating can be created in a cosy corner or along a wall with a nice window.
+It can even be integrally designed into the back of an island.
+Comfort is a must!
+Using upholstered built-in bench seats will not only provide comfort but will also be a great space saver and will provide hidden storage space.
+Placing a few scatter cushions to your kitchen banquette will provide a splash of colour and will also make it extra comfy.

 If you have the space, adding a couple of chairs will provide extra seating for guests.
 Tables can be built-in or square, or even a little round tulip table can work well too.